How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 Officials from Illinois did not return NPR's request for comment.

-Asked why HHS doesn't make public all data and formulas used to determine allocation, a spokesperson said "any entity that plays a role in the allocation or distribution of remdesivir," including health departments, can have access to the data.
-HHS and the Assistant Secretary for Preparedness and Response also do weekly calls with state health officials and national health care associations, so they can ask questions.
+Asked why HHS doesn't make public all data and formulas used to determine allocation, a spokesperson said that "any entity that plays a role in the allocation or distribution of remdesivir," including health departments, can have access to the data.
+HHS and the assistant secretary for preparedness and response also do weekly calls with state health officials and national health care associations, so they can ask questions.

 But that leaves a lot of people out of the loop.

-"The information that's being used to make those determinations is not equally accessible to all," said Pierce, of the Association of American Medical Colleges.
+"The information that's being used to make those determinations is not equally accessible to all," said Pierce of the Association of American Medical Colleges.
 "So while this is the most clarity that we have on any aspect of this pandemic, the bar is not very high on these issues."

 Northwestern's Ison said even though Illinois wasn't short of remdesivir, he wonders about the implications of having excess vials of the drug.
-Does it sit in storage while a hospital elsewhere is running out of its supply for the week, which reportedly happened in Florida and Texas last month?
+Does it sit in storage while a hospital elsewhere is running out of its supply for the week, which reportedly happened last month in Florida and Texas?

 "I don't know that we can say they're doing a good job," he said.
 "I don't know that we have the data."